Italian literature: Chivalric romance

-The emergence of native vernacular literature
+Emergence of native vernacular literature

 The French and Occitan languages gradually gave way to the native Italian.
 Hybridism recurred, but it no longer predominated.
 In the Bovo d'Antona and the Rainaldo e Lesengrino, Venetian is clearly felt, although the language is influenced by French forms.
 These writings, which Graziadio Isaia Ascoli has called miste (mixed), immediately preceded the appearance of purely Italian works.

-There is evidence that a kind of literature already existed before the 13th century: The Ritmo cassinese, Ritmo di Sant'Alessio, Laudes creaturarum, Ritmo lucchese, Ritmo laurenziano, Ritmo bellunese are classified by Cesare Segre, et al. as "Archaic Works" (Componimenti Arcaici): "such are labeled the first literary works in the Italian vernacular, their dates ranging from the last decades of the 12th century to the early decades of the 13th".
+There is evidence that a type of literature already existed before the 13th century: the Ritmo cassinese, Ritmo di Sant'Alessio, Laudes creaturarum, Ritmo lucchese, Ritmo laurenziano, Ritmo bellunese are classified by Cesare Segre, et al. as "Archaic Works" ("Componimenti Arcaici"): "such are labelled the first literary works in the Italian vernacular, their dates ranging from the last decades of the 12th century to the early decades of the 13th".
 However, as he points out, such early literature does not yet present any uniform stylistic or linguistic traits.

 This early development, however, was simultaneous in the whole peninsula, varying only in the subject matter of the art.
-In the north, the poems of Giacomino da Verona and Bonvesin da la Riva were specially religious, and were intended to be recited to the people.
-They were written in a dialect of Lombard and Venetian.
-They may be considered as belonging to the "popular" kind of poetry, taking the word, however, in a broad sense.
-This sort of composition may have been encouraged by the old custom in the north of Italy of listening in the piazzas and on the highways to the songs of the jongleurs.
-The crowds were delighted with the stories of romances, the wickedness of Macaire, and the misfortunes of Blanziflor, the terrors of the Babilonia Infernale and the blessedness of the Gerusalemme celeste, and the singers of religious poetry vied with those of the chansons de geste.
+In the north, the poems of Giacomino da Verona and Bonvesin da la Riva were written in a dialect of Lombard and Venetian.
+This sort of composition may have been encouraged by the old custom in the north of Italy of listening to the songs of the jongleurs.